CollinErickson/ContourFunctions/cran-comments.md

 I added new functions and new functionality.

-The only reverse dependency is another package of mine.

 ## Test environments
 * local Windows 7 install, R 3.6.0
 * ubuntu 14.04 (on travis-ci), R 3.6.0